 What next?

 Now that you’ve removed all sources of mold, you can turn your attention to your indoor air quality.
 The Austin Air HealthMate is without doubt, our best air purifier for damp environments.
-The Medical Grade HEPA used in the Austin Air HealthMate will effectively remove mold spores from the air.
+The Medical Grade Certified HEPA Material used in the Austin Air HealthMate will effectively remove mold spores from the air.
 While the blend of carbon and zeolite will take care of the mycotoxins that can develop when mold is present.

 The Austin Air HealthMate is the best air purifier for damp environments.